AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ⚠️ At least one of the optional fields must be provided. <br>

-**Acceptable values for each parameter:**
-1. INDEX: Must be a positive integer which is not greater than the number of contacts the user is currenty seeing in the contact list.
-It must not be blank. <br>

 *For the remaining optional parameters, please refer to the same section under the `add` command.*

 Examples:
 - `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
 - `edit 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.